The 6th Peking to Paris Motor Challenge 2016

 The Greatest Motoring Adventure - Peking to Paris 2016

-The most extraordinary journey possible in a motor car
+The most extraordinary journey possible in a motorcar is happening now.
+Follow the adventure on these pages.

-The 2016 Peking to Paris Motor Challenge starts from the Great Wall outside Beijing on Sunday, June 12th, and finishes with a drive into Paris to cross the finish line in Place Vendome on Sunday, July 17th.
+The 2016, 6th edition, Peking to Paris Motor Challenge starts from the Great Wall outside Beijing on Sunday, June 12th and finishes 36 days later with a drive into Paris to cross the finish line in Place Vendome on Sunday, July 17th.

-The 2013 route has been enhanced – a route that drives into the most adventurous region of Mongolia, the stunningly beautiful northern sector.
+For this year the 2013 route has been enhanced with a route that drives into the most adventurous region of Mongolia, the stunningly beautiful northern sector.
 We will cross into Russia and on to the Republic of Belarus with the support of the Russian motor-federation who worked with us in seeking out long gravel farm-land sections for our Time Trials and drive an exciting new route across Europe with closed-road mountain climbs in the Alps.
 Highly acclaimed in 2013 the challenge for the Organisation is make Peking Paris 2016 even better.

 The cars are divided into two age categories.... either in the Vintageant category for pre 1941 model types or the Classic category for models of a type in production before 1975.
 The route includes driving some of the worlds toughest terrain with participants required to maintain a demanding rally time-schedule.
 Small cars carrying much the same weight as bigger cars will be at a distinct disadvantage.
 To qualify for a place on Peking to Paris 2016, a car can certainly be "different" but must reasonably stand a chance of coping with the demands of the event.
 Sports cars with cramped interior space, minimal ground clearance and little suspension movement are less than ideal, but the Organisation tries to be broad-minded.
-Tents, sleeping bags, and all spare parts including wheels must be carried by each entrant – our travelling support mechanics are ace at roadside repairs but cannot carry parts for the participants.
+Tents, sleeping bags, and all spare parts including wheels must be carried by each entrant.
+The ERA's travelling support mechanics are the best in the business at roadside repairs but they do not carry parts for the participants.

-Cars should be prepared in a period-style.
+Cars must be prepared in a period-style.
 No alloy-boxes on the back, no modern-looking ski-boxes or roof-top boxes.
 Appearance matters.
-Ratchet straps come in black and are preferable to bright blue, but leather straps do the job just as well and are more in keeping with the spirit of what we are all trying achieve.... the devil is the detail, and bright green jackets when a more period colour is available is preferable, and certainly pleases the film makers and photographers.
-Please remember!
-Prince Borghese is looking down on us all!
+Ratchet straps come in black and are preferable to bright blue, but leather straps do the job just as well and are more in keeping with the spirit of the event.... the devil is the detail, and bright green jackets when a more period colour is available is preferable, and certainly pleases the film makers and photographers.
+Crews must remember!
+Prince Borghese is looking down!

-Cars should come with high ground clearance and be capable of running on low grade petrol.
+Cars should be prepared with high ground clearance and be capable of running on low grade petrol.
 A compression ratio any higher than 8:1 can lead to piston failure.... this has happened to cars on our earlier events.
 Substantial underbody protection with a sump guard, tank guard, and skid plates to all vulnerable items and ideally brake pipes and petrol lines either well plated or running inside the car is strongly advised.
-Comprehensive advice-notes will go out to every entrant.

 Participants must be prepared to “rough it” on a regular basis.
 Several days of well supported camping in Mongolia is part of the challenge... the participants bring a tent and the warmest sleeping bag and the ERA does the rest.
 Camp sites beside rivers and lakes see hot food served each night with a wide ranging menu, hot breakfasts, and toilets are set up with hot-shower blocks, run by two highly experienced Mongolian camp-support teams.
 Crews should come prepared to share the driving.
 While there is no night time driving, some of the days are long and require personal stamina and determination.